EnergySage/rickshaw/README.md

 Rickshaw is a JavaScript toolkit for creating interactive time series graphs, developed at [Shutterstock](http://www.shutterstock.com)

+## ES Rickshaw

+Changes have been made in es-site/es/es/static/lib/rickshaw/rickshaw.js that are not reflected here.

 ## Getting Started

 Getting started with a simple graph is straightforward.
 Here's the gist: